victorvision/Lumen-Protocol/README.md

 # About the Lumen Protocol library
-The Lumen Protocol library makes it very easy to establish serial communication between any microcontrolller and your Smart + Display!
+The Lumen Protocol library makes it very easy to establish serial communication between any microcontroller and your Smart + Display!

 It is written in C, so it is compatible with any MCU architecture from any manufacturer (PIC, ARM, ATMega, STM, etc.)!